 1. Track spending to know where your money goes.
-Our Budget tool tool in MyOCCU Online & Mobile helps identify where your money is being spent.
-From there, you can determine which expenses can easily be reduced or eliminated - and take immediate action.
+Our digital banking tool, MyOCCU Online & Mobile can help you keep track of where your money is being spent.
+From there, you can determine which expenses can easily be reduced or eliminated then take action.

 2. Expect and prepare for emergencies.
 Aim for saving six months’ worth of expenses and set them aside in a liquid account that you can access without withdrawal penalties.

 3. If housing costs are too high, consider downsizing, renting or home-sharing with friends or family members.

 4. Communicate about family finances regularly with your spouse or partner, and any of your children you feel are old enough to be involved.

 5. Do not try to "keep up with the Joneses."